mathias314/Moonrockers/docker/README.md

-# ROS Docker Container
+# ROS Docker Container - Robot
-This directory contains (almost) everything you need to run the custom ROS Docker container on your laptop.
-This makes it easy to run the control room side ROS code without worrying about version compatibility between your OS and different software versions.
-The one big prerequisite to meet: you MUST be using a relatively recent Linux-based operating system.
-I (@7314739) was running the container under Ubuntu 21.10 as of spring 2022, but it should work on versions that are a few years old as well.
+This Docker container is set up to run the robot ROS code on either a Jetson Nano or a laptop for easy development without using a Jetson.

 ## Installing Docker
 Follow the instructions on [this page](https://docs.docker.com/engine/install/) to install the Docker Engine.
 Click on the name of your distribution in the table under the Server heading.
 If you're using some variation of Ubuntu (Lubuntu, Xubuntu, etc), select Ubuntu.
 I recommend following the "Install using the repository" instructions.
 You do **not** need to follow step 2 of "Install Docker Engine", step 1 will grab the default version for you.